patrickclery/patrickclery.github.io/src/markdown-pages/patrickclery-stripped.md

 I'm a freelance web developer of over twenty years who builds single-page apps using Ruby on Rails & React.JS.

-### single-page apps using Ruby on Rails & React.JS.

 Whether you're looking to start a new project, add features to an existing one, or add an experienced developer to your team -- I can do it.